topkecleon/telegram-bot-bash/doc/4_expert.md

 `Hebrew`, `Arabic` and more.
 See [Wikipedia](https://en.wikipedia.org/wiki/UTF-8) for more details.

 #### Setting up your Environment
-In general `bash` and `GNU` utitities are UTF-8 aware  aware if you to setup your environment and your scripts accordingly (_locale setting_):
+In general `bash` and `GNU` utitities are UTF-8 aware if you to setup your environment and your scripts accordingly (_locale setting_):

 1. Your Terminal and Editor must support UTF-8: